Drugs Acting On Kidney Question And Answers

 Answer:

-Viruses are intracellular parasites which depend on the host cells for their food, growth and multiplication.
+Viruses are intracellular parasites that depend on the host cells for their food, growth, and multiplication.

 • Antiviral drugs interfere with the steps of the viral reproduction cycle within host cells.